 If you live outside the United States and Canada, you won’t have to worry about blackouts at all.
 Everyone except residents of the US, Canada and Guam also gets the post-season games, including the World Series.
 Apparently “Major League Baseball exclusivities” prevent Americans and Canadians from streaming post-season games unless they have credentials from a TV provider.

-The PGA Tour Live app requires a $39.99 annual subscription to unlock its live streaming content.
+The PGA Tour Live app requires an annual subscription to unlock its live streaming content.
 That gives you access to live coverage of more than thirty tournaments each year – including the Thursday and Friday rounds that traditional networks rarely show.
 You can watch featured holes to see how each player approaches their shots and follow groups as they make their way through the course.

 The Masters Tournament app is a one-trick pony that provides live coverage of one tournament.
 Although it is optimized for the iPad, The Masters Tournament app gives Apple TV owners live streams of all four days of the tournament, featured hole coverage, and group tracking.

 The Sun may have set on the British Empire, but its legacy lives on in the game of cricket.
 I’m just a simple American so don’t ask me to explain the difference between a googly and a Jaffa – or how a five-day match can end in a tie.
 But there must be something to it.
 With millions of fans across the globe, cricket is one of the world’s most popular sports.